 2 Performance figures may reflect compensating balance arrangements, fee waivers and/or expense reimbursements.
-In the absence of compensating balance arrangements, fee waivers and/or expense reimbursements, the total return would have been lower.
+In the absence of compensating balance arrangements, fee waivers and/or expense reimbursements, fee waivers and/or expense reimbursements, the total return would have been lower.
 Total returns do not reflect expenses associated with separate accounts such as administrative fees, account charges and surrender charges which, if reflected, would reduce the total return for all periods shown.
 Past performance is no guarantee of future results.